andreacgr93/Paseando-Ando_ReactJS-Project/README.md

 # Paseando-Ando_ReactJS-Project

+“Paseando Ando” – ReactJS Project (HTML5, CSS, Bootstrap and JQuery are also used)

-Using the Google Places API it can search for a place
+By using the Google Places API it can search for a place and get its address and schedule (if there are any).
+To optimize the operation of the application, the life cycles of components provided by this framework are used.

+Paseando Ando – Proyecto ReactJS (HTML5, CSS, Bootstrap, JQuery)

+Mediante el uso de la API Google Places se puede hacer la búsqueda de un lugar, y obtener dirección y horario de existir el mismo.
+Para optimizar el funcionamiento de la app, se usan los ciclos de vida de un componente que brinda este framework